 Michael has over 20 years’ experience of dealing with large complex commercial disputes with a particular emphasis on company/shareholder disputes, warranty claims, partnership advice, restraint of trade, technology claims, contract disputes, contentious probate and insolvency.
 He has experience working with the retail, leisure, manufacturing, technology and financial and professional services sectors.

 Michael is a full member of the Association for Business Recovery Professionals (R3) and The Association of Contentious Trust and Probate Specialists (ACTAPS) which specialises in contentious trust and probate work.
-He also sits as a part-time Judge on the South East Circuit and as a Chancery Judge in London.

 Amy advises on all aspects of non-contentious private client work including powers of attorney, estate administration, trusts, wills and estate planning and Court of Protection matters.
 She is a member of the Society of Trust and Estate Practitioners (STEP) and Solicitors for the Elderly (SFE).
 She is a Dementia Friends Champion and regularly holds Dementia Friends sessions.
 She is also an active member of the Cambridge City and South Cambridgeshire Dementia Action Alliances.
 Amy was previously a senior Solicitor at Hewitsons LLP.